DrOncogene/zuri-django-blog-prod/README.md

 # django-blog
-A blog web application built using the Django web framework It has the following features:
+This is the deployed version.
+The local version is on the 'blog-local-version' branch of this repo A blog web application built using the Django web framework It has the following features:
 * Basic authentication (register, login, logoutl Uses the built-in django.contrib.auth.User model)